Cascade of Events for Breaking Agreements

 - Bidding for attunement declines.

 - Less dependence on relationships to get needs met.
-Confiding in others, not partners.
+Confiding in others, not partner.

 - Less sacrificing.
-Substituting, find what’s not there elsewhere..
+Substituting, finding “what’s not there” elsewhere.

-- Minimizing partner positive traits.
+- Minimizing partner’s positive traits.
 Criticism begins.
 Shared meaning erodes.
 Begin taking less or no responsibility for problems.

 - Trashing vs. cherishing begins.
 Shared meaning erodes more.

-- Trashing partners to others, the story of us goes negative.
+- Trashing partner to others, the story of us goes negative.

 - Builds resentment.
-See partner as selfish.
+Sees partner as selfish.
 Stonewalling starts.

-- More loneliness.
-Vulnerability to other relationships starts.
+- More loneliness, beginning vulnerability to other relationships.

-- Partner refusing sex becomes punishing.
-Low sexual desire.
+- Partner refusing sex becomes punishing leading to low sexual desire.
 Porn use may increase.

 - Less pro-relationship thoughts, more anti-relationship thoughts